Property Trends

 Project Development

 Derwent Valley will see approx. $89.8M of new projects commencing from 2025.
-The biggest project is the Bronte-Brady Mini Project ($50.0M), this project will generate a clean renewable energy, which will be of great benefit to the local area.
-There are 20 units and 58 lots planned in 2025 in Derwent Valley; however no new houses.
+The biggest project is the Bronte-Brady Mini Project ($50.0M), this project will generate clean renewable energy, which will be of great benefit to the local area.
+There are 20 units and 58 lots planned in 2025 in Derwent Valley; however, no new houses.
 With limited ready-to-go stock coming onto the market, prices are expected to increase.

 Rental Market & Growth

 House rental yields in New Norfolk (7140) was 5.0% as of December 2024, above Derwent Valley LGA (4.5%) and much higher than Hobart Metro (3.6%).
-Median house rental price increased slightly, by 0.4% in the past 12 months to Q4 2024, to $482 per week; whilst the number of housed rented declined by -5.5% (to 172 houses in Q4 2024).
+Median house rental price increased slightly, by 0.4% in the past 12 months to Q4 2024, to $482 per week; whilst the number of houses rented declined by -5.5% (to 172 houses in Q4 2024).
 This suggests an undersupply.
 Units saw a median price increase of 7.8% to $455 per week, with the number of units rented increasing by 37.7% (to 62 in Q4 2024).
 Overall, there is a highly demanded house and unit rental market, in good news for investors.

 Vacancy Rates & Property Investment